| Peter Upton's |

 I tend to play Subbuteo on a large piece of hardboard laid on the floor, and using these later goal grips works a treat.
 They are at their most useful when I'm using the goalkeeper training wall, as I need one hand to hold the goalie, and one to flick the ball, and this doesn't leave anything to hold the goal with, except the goal grips - or my feet.
 They simply consist of two green plastic hooks with long flat handles.
 The hooks clip over the bar at the back of the goal, and the handles are clamped to the tabletop with a standard metal clip.

 The new sets arrived in the 1971 catalogue - with the new Set NN holder being renamed from set QQ to set Q2, There was also a longer set called Q3, which was introduced to hold the C122 goals.
 However, these new sets were short lived, with none of them available by 1975.
-This was probably because no goals produced after C122 have a back bar.
+This was probably because no goals produced after C122 had a back bar.

 Set R: Material for treating goals